 Easy Festive Sultana Scones

-Sue Cartwright • Dec 14, 2023
+Sue Cartwright • 14 December 2023

 Easy to bake, deliciously spicy and festive sultana scones

-My deliciously sweet and spicy sultana scones are baked without eggs or milk and are just as good with wholesome self raising flour, a cup of softened organic unsalted butter, soft brown sugar, spices and coconut milk.
+My deliciously sweet and spicy sultana scones are baked without eggs or milk and are just as good with wholesome self raising flour, softened organic unsalted butter, soft brown sugar, spices and coconut milk.
 Baked to perfection with a crispy crust and soft centre, served with organic butter or clotted cream and homemade jam.

 Wholesome Ingredients